Rails-Designer/beam_up/README.md

 beam_up ./output

 # Override provider for this deploy
-beam_up ./output --to bunny
+beam_up ./output --to seal_static
 # or
-beam_up ./output --provider bunny
+beam_up ./output --provider seal_static
 ```

 ## Deploy without configuration

-If you run `beam_up` without a config, or want to quickly deploy without setting up a provider, Beam Up deploys to [Seal Static](https://sealstatic.com/).
+If you run `beam_up ./output` without a config, or want to quickly deploy without signing up a provider.
+Beam Up deploys to [Seal Static](https://sealstatic.com/).
 Just verify your email and you're live.
 Config is saved for future deploys.

 Seal Static terms of service apply.
 See [sealstatic.com](https://sealstatic.com/) for details.